MPEG-2: Patent pool

-As of February 14, 2020, MPEG-2 Patents have expired worldwide, with the exception of only Malaysia.
+As of January 3, 2024, MPEG-2 patents have expired worldwide, with the exception of only Malaysia, where the last patent is expected to expire in 2035.
 The last US patent expired on February 23, 2018.

 MPEG LA, a private patent licensing organization, had acquired rights from over 20 corporations and one university to license a patent pool of approximately 640 worldwide patents, which it claimed were "essential" to use of MPEG-2 technology.
 The patent holders included Sony, Mitsubishi Electric, Fujitsu, Panasonic, Scientific Atlanta, Columbia University, Philips, General Instrument, Canon, Hitachi, JVC Kenwood, LG Electronics, NTT, Samsung, Sanyo, Sharp and Toshiba.
 Where Software patentability is upheld and patents have not expired (only Malaysia), the use of MPEG-2 requires the payment of licensing fees to the patent holders.
 Other patents were licensed by Audio MPEG, Inc. The development of the standard itself took less time than the patent negotiations.
 Patent pooling between essential and peripheral patent holders in the MPEG-2 pool was the subject of a study by the University of Wisconsin.

 According to the MPEG-2 licensing agreement any use of MPEG-2 technology in countries with active patents (Malaysia) is subject to royalties.
 MPEG-2 encoders and decoders are subject to $0.35 per unit.
 Also, any packaged medium (DVDs/Data Streams) is subject to licence fees according to length of recording/broadcast.
 The royalties were previously priced higher but were lowered at several points, most recently on January 1, 2018.

 An earlier criticism of the MPEG-2 patent pool was that even though the number of patents had decreased from 1,048 to 416 by June 2013 the license fee had not decreased with the expiration rate of MPEG-2 patents.